Rijksmuseum/rijksmuseum.github.io/index.md

 - `nl` : Dutch
 - `en` : English

+Please note that choosing a particular locale might impact the obtained result set.
+This is due to the fact that many objects have more thorough descriptions in Dutch.

 ### Example request
 The following request will fetch all of the public data of The Nightwatch, in Dutch using the format JSON: